-- A. Required referrals. - The Zoning Enabling Laws, under General Municipal Law §239m, require that any of the following local zoning actions must be referred to the County Planning Board prior to action by the local board.
+A. Required referrals.

+- 1. The Zoning Enabling Laws, under General Municipal Law §239m, require that any of the following local zoning actions must be referred to the County Planning Board prior to action by the local board.
 Any proposal for a Special Use Permit, variance, Site Plan approval, change in the Zoning Law text or Map (rezoning, amending the Zoning Law) which would affect real property lying within a distance of 500 feet from the boundary of: - a.
 Any town. - b.
 Any village. - c.
 Any existing or proposed county or state park. - d.
 Any right-of-way of any county or state road. - e.
 Any stream or drainage channel owned by the county or the state. - f.
-Any existing or proposed county or state-owned land on which a public building or institution is situated. - 2.
+Any existing or proposed county or state-owned land on which a public building or institution is situated. - g.
+The Boundary of a farm operation located in an agricultural district, as defined by Article 25-AA of the Agriculture and Markets Law. - 2.
 These actions must be referred to the County Planning Board, which shall have thirty (30) days from the date of County receipt of a full statement to take action on the matter.
-By mutual agreement of the County and the municipality, such a thirty (30) day period may be extended. - B. Effect of review. - 1.
-If the County approves a referral, then the Planning Board or Zoning Board of Appeal's or other local board's decision is governed by a majority vote. - 2.
+By mutual agreement of the County and the municipality, such a thirty (30) day period may be extended.

+B. Effect of review.

+- 1. If the County approves a referral, then the Planning Board or Zoning Board of Appeal's or other local board's decision is governed by a majority vote. - 2.
 If the County disapproves or approves subject to stated conditions or modifications, the local board shall not act contrary to the County except by a majority plus one vote.